-When CRANKING OR STARTING the injection pump is operating in what is called "Open Loop” electrically.
-That BASICALLY means the INJECTION pump is only using 12 volt power and ground.
-It does NOT pay any attention to, or require signals or values from any other component the EXCEPT the ECM buss information when starting.
-It does NOT need an electric lift pump or any sensors to start and idle.
-This is proven by our unique "No Start" test number three below, that we discovered after many years.
+When CRANKING OR STARTING the injection pump is operating in what is called “Open Loop” electrically.
+That means the INJECTION pump is only using 12 volt power and ground.
+It does NOT pay any attention to, or require ANY other component, including the electric lift pump,in the VP44 fuel system to ONLY start and idle.
 (More info on this phenomenon is explained in the Lift Pump Diagnostic page.)
 When the ECM sees idle RPM, then it runs the injection pump in “Closed Loop” and turns on the electric lift pump to run continuously, and pays attention to all the sensors, computers, etcetera to meet desired parameters preset in the ECM, like fueling rates and emissions.

 Now for the fun part, the VP44.
 It is a rotary style medium high pressure injection pump that is mostly mechanical with two electronically controlled components in it.
 One is the timing solenoid, which is pulse width modulated by the ECM to control timing piston travel against a spring in the housing of the VP44.
 This piston moves the wavy ring inside the pump which is what forces the pistons in the rotor inward as it turns and creates high pressure to pop off, or open, the injector that the rotor is pointed to, to get fuel to flow.
 Fuel only flows through the injector as long as its pop off pressure is exceeded.
 If the high spot on the wavy ring is moved one way to the point where pop off pressure is exceeded and fuel flows sooner, the injection event is advanced.
 If it moves the other way it makes pop off pressure come later and therefore retards the injection event timing.
 The distributor portion of an injection pump is basically the same as a distributor cap in a gas scenario except that it has holes in it going to each delivery valve and injector line in the correct firing order in direction of rotation.
 The rotor in this pump does the same job as a rotor in a distributor in a gas car application.
 Instead of directing electricity to the contact in the distributor cap and spark plug wire, in an injection pump it is hydraulic and the rotor turns past a round hole in the so called distributor so fuel flows to the individual injector.
 The hole in the rotor, that mates up to the round distributor hole, is slotted so fuel can flow for a period of time as the rotor turns.
 The other electronically controlled part in the VP44 is the fuel solenoid that is both the fuel fill valve and the pressure relief valve for the rotor.
 The rotor is hollow with three pistons mounted radially in it, that mate up with and run over the highs and lows of the wavy ring on the inside of the pump housing.
 The solenoid is actually a valve on the end of the rotor.
 When it is open, low fuel pressure fills the hollow part of the rotor with fuel as centrifugal force and fuel pressure push the pistons outward to the lowest spot on the wavy ring allowing the rotor to completely fill with fuel.
 At a computer determined magic moment, the solenoid closes the fill point or fuel solenoid, and then as the rotor turns, the wavy ring makes the pistons compress as they go over the high spots.
 When the pistons are compressed, pressure builds up in the rotor and when it exceeds injector pop off pressure, fuel flows through the injector until the computer on the top of the injection pump shuts off the solenoid valve, allowing it to open, which relieves the pressure in the rotor to below pop off pressure and fuel stops flowing.
 As the solenoid is now open, the rotor is refilled for the next injection event.
 The longer the fuel solenoid is kept closed during each injection event, the more fuel is injected into the cylinder.
 This is how you make more or less fuel come out of this pump.
 A fueling style performance box like our Fuel Management System works on this principle.
 The performance box holds the solenoid closed longer than the computer on the pump tells it to, and fuel continues to flow, making more power until the rotor is empty or the solenoid is shut off by the box and the fill valve is opened!